agile-ts/documentation/docs/packages/core/features/collection/Methods.md

   }
 }));
 ```
-The object key will be used as `groupKey`,
+The `itemKeys` which the Group initially represents are passed as a first parameter in an array shape.
-if we don't pass a separate key into the Group `config`.
+If we don't pass a separate key into the Group `config`, the object key will be used as `groupKey`.
 ```ts {3,9}
 App.createCollection((collection) => ({
     groups: {